-Key Audit Matters (cont'd)

-Our audit procedures performed and responses thereon (cont'd)

-Impairment review of the Company's investment in subsidiaries

-(Note 6 to the financial statements)

-As at 31 March 2022, the carrying amount of the Company's investment in subsidiaries amounted to RM8,679,810 after adjusting for additional impairment losses of RM3,453,000 during the financial year.
+Key Audit Matters (cont'd) Our audit procedures performed and responses thereon (cont'd) Impairment review of the Company's investment in subsidiaries (Note 6 to the financial statements) As at 31 March 2023, the carrying amount of the Company's investment in subsidiaries amounted We have performed the following audit procedures to evaluate management's assumptions used in to RM7,910,603.
 A history of recent losses and significant accumulated losses recorded by certain subsidiaries have resulted in the existence of indications that the carrying amounts may be impaired.
 Accordingly, the Company estimated the recoverable amount of the investment in subsidiaries based on value-in-use ("VIU") calculations, using cash flow projections derived from the most recent financial forecast approved by Directors covering a five-year period.

 We identified the impairment review of investment in subsidiaries as a key audit matter as the carrying amount of the investment in subsidiaries is significant to the Company's financial statements.
-In addition, there are significant judgements involved in management's impairment assessment of the said investments, in particular the recoverable amounts calculations and assumptions supporting the underlying cash flow projections of the VIU calculation, including forecast growth rates, pre-tax discount rates and gross profit margin, as well as considering the impact of Covid-19 pandemic.
+In addition, there are significant judgements involved in management's impairment assessment of the said investments, in particular the recoverable amounts calculations and assumptions supporting the underlying cash flow projections of the VIU calculation, including forecast growth rates, pre-tax discount rates and gross profit margin.

-We have performed the following audit procedures to evaluate management's assumptions used in the VIU calculations:
+valuate management's assumptions used in the VIU calculations:

-- Understanding the management's process for identifying the existence of impairment indicators on the cost of investments; - Reviewing the cash flow projections covering a period of 5 years; - Reviewing and challenging the appropriateness and reasonableness of the assumptions applied to key inputs such as profit margin, future revenue and discount rate applied after taking into consideration the impact of Covid-19 pandemic; - Testing the mathematical accuracy of the cash flow projections; - Performing sensitivity analysis on the key assumptions used in the cash flow projections to evaluate the magnitude of their impacts on the calculation of the recoverable amounts of the cost of investments; and - Assessing the adequacy of disclosures in the financial statements.
+- Understanding the management's process for identifying the existence of impairment indicators on the cost of investments; - Reviewing the cash flow projections covering a period of 5 years; - Reviewing and challenging the appropriateness and reasonableness of the assumptions applied to key inputs such as profit margin, future revenue and discount rate applied; - Testing the mathematical accuracy of the cash flow projections; - Performing sensitivity analysis on the key assumptions used in the cash flow projections to evaluate the magnitude of their impacts on the calculation of the recoverable amounts of the cost of investments: and - Assessing the adequacy of disclosures in the financial statements.